paradoxnj/x16-gta/README.md

 Development Environment:

-Windows 10 Release 1903
+Windows 10 Release 1903<br>
-Visual Studio Code w/ACME Assembler Plugin
+Visual Studio Code w/ACME Assembler Plugin<br>
-ACME Cross Assember for Windows v0.96.4 x16-emulator r36
+ACME Cross Assember for Windows v0.96.4<br>
+x16-emulator r36<br>

 Paths in compile.bat are relative to the source directory.
 You can change them to the locations of your toolchain installation.